Birchington West

 Birchington West ward was a ward of Thanet Borough Council in Kent, England, and was created in the boundary changes of 1979, and had previously been part of the Margate Birchington ward.
+In 2025 there was still two wards named Birchington South and Birchington North.

-Councillors Hudson and Bentley transferred from Margate Birchington ward and contested and won the 1979 election.
+Councillors Neville Hudson and Bentley transferred from Margate Birchington ward and contested and won the 1979 election.